jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

       <hr>
       ```

-4. This time we will apply some CSS to specify an exact height and width for the map.
+4. This time we will use CSS to specify an exact height and relative width for the map.
 This is particularly important for the map div, which *won't* show up on the page until you give it a height.
-Notice the css class for the map matches the ID of the map DIV (map1):
+Notice the css selector for the map matches the ID of the map DIV (#map1):

       ```css
               body { margin:50px; padding:0; }
               #map1 { position:relative; height:300px; width:50%;}
       ```

-      This means the body div of your web page has a 50px margin around the edge, and the div with the ID "map1", will be 300px tall, and will take 50% of the width of your browser page.
+      This sets the body div of your web page has a 50px [margin](https://www.w3schools.com/css/css_margin.asp) around the edge, and the div with the ID "map1", will be 300px tall, and will take 50% of the width of your browser page.

       Now you’re ready to initialize the map and customize it.

 ### 2. Setting up the fixed map

 Let’s create a map the centered on Portland with the Mapbox Streets style.
-Note: all the following code should be between script tags.
+Note: all the following code should be between `script` tags within the `body`.

 1. Add **your** access token, which gives you access to the mapbox API, access to styles associated with your account, and will track how many views your map has.
 Without this, the map will not work.
-      Remember, you can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/)
+      You can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/)

 	```javascript
 	mapboxgl.accessToken = 'pk.a...bunch..of..letters......'; //  Put your access token between the single quotes.